shrevid03/autism-qa-retrieval/README.md

 * Evaluation using Recall@3 and MRR against a baseline pipeline
 * Visualization plots for corpus statistics, keyphrases, topics, relevance-gate calibration, and accuracy comparison

-## Dataset

-Autism-related Quora question-answer threads with fields: question, answer, upvotes, views, shares, comments, and comment metadata.

-The raw dataset is **not committed to this repository** because the answers are personal accounts written by Quora users.
-To run the project, supply your own copy as `IRE_Autism.csv`.

 ## Methodology